Upcoming T’ai Chi in the Park

 I find the easiest place to park is in the parking lot by the chapel.
 Entering in “68 Dudley Rd., Framingham” into your mapping or navigation will bring you right to that parking lot.

 From that parking lot, you can walk straight back behind the chapel about halfway across the park and you will find us.
 If you are parking in one of the other lots, just walk into the very middle of the park and look around.
-There is a white birch nearby that can be a helpful landmark.
+If you see some people doing weird movements, that is most likely us.
+(But, then again, you never know…)

 One note… When we practice in the park we are practicing on grassy and somewhat uneven ground.
 If you are unsure of your balance, I would urge you to bring something that you can use to stay stable and safe (such as a chair or a walking stick).